 You can arrange to speak to an Independent Age adviser for general advice on Continuing Healthcare matters, including the appeals process (0800 319 6789, advice@independentage.org).

-You can also call Beacon (0345 548 0300, beaconchc. co.uk), who can provide up to 90 minutes of free advice with an independent NHS Continuing Healthcare adviser.
+In England, you can also call Beacon (0345 548 0300, beaconchc.co.uk) for up to 90 minutes of free advice with an independent NHS Continuing Healthcare adviser.
+In Wales, contact Age Cymru (029 2043 1555, ageuk.org.uk/cymru).

-The Parliamentary and Health Service Ombudsman
+The Ombudsman

-If you're not satisfied with the outcome from the Independent Review Panel, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review this decision (0345 015 4033, ombudsman.org.uk).
-The PHSO investigates complaints and unfair decisions made by NHS bodies.
+If you're not satisfied with the outcome from the Independent Review Panel, you can ask the relevant Ombudsman to review this decision.
+The Ombudsman investigates complaints and unfair decisions made by NHS bodies.